-You will find important information here about the upcoming APA annual meeting, with updates happening regularly.
+You will find important information here about the upcoming APA annual meeting, with regular updates.
 Please also note the important dates for our California meeting listed below.
 Add them to your calendar!

 Loews Coronado Bay Hotel